akeyess/akeyess/README.md

 ## :wave: Hello!
 My name is ***Andrew Keyes***.
 Here's some info ABOUTME.
-Find more Specific Skills in Projects on my [GitHub Cirriculum Vitae](https://github.com/akeyess/Cirriculum_Vitae) Thank you so much for your time!
+Find more Specific Skills in Projects on my [GitHub Cirriculum Vitae](https://github.com/akeyess/Cirriculum_Vitae).
+Thank you so much for your time!

 I'm a **Developed researcher** pursuing an *Internship Role* or *Junior/ Entry-Level Position* as a ***Quantitative Analyst, Market/ User Researcher, Data Scientist, or Problem Solver***.

 > NEW to GitHub developing status daily :)

 ## Current Status
 I am ***Currently Available For Employment***.
-Accepting a **B.A. in Experimental Psychology** end of 2022 Spring term.
-I work at a flexible job right now, availability is up to me.
-A wide open schedule is possible, if necessary, with *2 weeks advanced notice*. :innocent:
+Accepting a **B.A. in Experimental Psychology** at the end of the 2022 Spring term.
+I work at a job with flexible hours right now, availability is within my control.
+A wide open schedule is possible, if necessary, given *2 weeks advanced notice*. :innocent:

 ## What I'm Focused On :mag_right: